awsdocs/aws-codeartifact-user-guide/doc_source/nuget-compatibility.md

 AWS CodeArtifact supports NuGet 4\.8 and higher\.

 AWS CodeArtifact only supports V3 of the NuGet HTTP protocol\.
 This means that some CLI commands that rely V2 of the protocol are not supported\.
-See the [nuget\.exe command support](#nuget-command-support) section below for more information\.
+See the [nuget\.exe command support](#nuget-command-support) section for more information\.

 AWS CodeArtifact does not support PowerShellGet 2\.x\.